paulagual/lab-resolving-git-conflicts/your-code/about-me.md

     "\n",
     "    * I'm not yet sure about what I will do next.
-Maybe I still do consulting freelance or maybe I would look for a job in a company.\n", "    * I'm would like to be able to analyse economic data or marketing data.\n", "    * I would like to be able to change the scope of the consulting I'm doing to one based in data analysis."
+Maybe I still do consulting freelance or maybe I would look for a job in a company.\n", "    * I'm would like to be able to analyse economic data or marketing data.\n", "    * I would like to be able to change the scope of the consulting "    * I'm doing to one based in data analysis."
-   ]
-  }
- ],
- "metadata": {
-  "kernelspec": {
-   "display_name": "Python 3",
-   "language": "python",
-   "name": "python3"
-  },
-  "language_info": {
-   "codemirror_mode": {
-    "name": "ipython",
-    "version": 3
-   },
-   "file_extension": ".py",
-   "mimetype": "text/x-python",
-   "name": "python",
-   "nbconvert_exporter": "python",
-   "pygments_lexer": "ipython3",
-   "version": "3.7.3"
-  }
- },
- "nbformat": 4,
- "nbformat_minor": 2
-}